jacobmarch/ESM/README.md

 ### main.py
 The entry point of the application.
 - Initializes the game and starts the main loop.
+- Simulates the initial off-season before starting the main game loop.

 ### game/manager.py
 Manages the overall game flow.
 - `GameManager` class: Handles the yearly cycle of off-season, preseason, regular season, playoffs, and World Championship.
+- Manages the transition between different phases of the game and simulates each phase.

 ### game/league.py
 Represents a regional league.
 - `League` class: Manages teams, runs seasons, and conducts playoffs for each region.
+- Includes methods for displaying results and previews for different phases.

 ### game/season.py
 Handles the regular season and playoffs for a league.
 - `Season` class: Runs matches, updates standings, and determines top teams.
+- Includes methods for running playoffs and printing standings.

 ### game/world_championship.py
 Manages the World Championship tournament.
 - `WorldChampionship` class: Creates balanced groups, runs group stages, and conducts knockout rounds.
+- Displays results and final standings of the championship.

 ### game/tournament.py
 Implements a double elimination tournament system.
 - `DoubleEliminationTournament` class: Runs upper and lower bracket matches.
+- Manages the progression of teams through the tournament and displays results.

 ### game/match.py
 Simulates individual matches between teams.
 - `Match` class: Determines match outcomes based on team skills.
+- Simulates rounds and encounters within a match.

 ### game/team.py
 Represents an esports team.
 - `Team` class: Manages players and calculates team skill.
+- Handles roster management and calculates average team skill.

 ### game/player.py
 Represents individual players.
 - `Player` class: Handles player attributes, skills, and contracts.
+- Generates random player names and skills, and manages contract details.

 ### game/utils.py
 Contains utility functions for the game.
 - Functions for loading data, generating random names, and other helper methods.
+- Includes functions for loading team names and generating random player and team names.

 ### game/data/
 Contains text files with data for the game.